mc2-project/secure-aggregation/server/README.md

 - Measuring the resulting enclave identity and ensuring it matches the enclave signature.
 - Initializing the enclave so that it is ready to be called from the host.

-The helloworld sample creates an enclave by calling `oe_create_helloworld_enclave` with the path to the signed enclave library file, which happens to be passed as the first parameter to the launching application.
+The modelaggregator sample creates an enclave by calling `oe_create_modelaggregator_enclave` with the path to the signed enclave library file, which happens to be passed as the first parameter to the launching application.

 The `OE_ENCLAVE_FLAG_DEBUG` flag allows the enclave to be created without the enclave binary being signed.
 It also gives a developer permission to debug the process and get access to enclave memory.
 What this means is ** DO NOT SHIP CODE WITH THE `OE_ENCLAVE_FLAG_DEBUG` ** because it is insecure.
 What it gives is the ability to develop your enclave more easily.
 Before you ship the code, you need to have a proper code signing story for the enclave executable.
 Some newer Intel SGX platforms allow self-signed certificates to be used, but some of the older Intel SGX platforms require Intel to sign your enclave executable.